-One of the basic assumptions by the WHO EQUIP team when drafting a digital tool for assessing mental health assessors was that users would rarely have any internet connection at all.
+One of the basic assumptions by the WHO EQUIP team when developing a digital tool for assessing mental health assessors was that users would rarely have any internet connection at all.
 A connection would be required when uploading data to servers for processing, but anything running as a web page would be prone to corruption from outages of the device and connectivity.

 In many cases, a web application would not have been an adequate solution for this project.
 However, leveraging the advantages of PWA, we developed an intuitive and seamless web app that allows users to install it from their browser onto their tablets and never have to care about if and when they are online while using it.

 Leveraging the best open-source tools available, we made a web app that behaves like a native mobile app, without needing the user to be online.
 The user is prompted for any function requiring internet access, and there is never any data corruption.

 Nothing’s perfect.
 Not having a native mobile distribution cuts off access to features like NFC and Bluetooth.
 Other features that browser environments traditionally don’t have access to are the device’s phone number, contacts, the calendar etc. However, this is where React Native can help to deliver all desired features.

 Many frontend frameworks such as React have native support via tools and libraries to allow a straight-forward implementation of PWA features.
 Since these are all open standards, there are no licenses or proprietary knowledge required.

 If there is no internet connection, then it can’t.
 The idea isn’t to make a backend redundant, it’s to make the frontend a separate entity that behaves as if everything is happening on the user’s device.
 If a PWA’s frontend needs a connection, then it can alert the user and behave in any way necessary.